 LITERARY STUDIES 12

-How has our concept of heroes changed over time?
-How has our relationship with nature changed over the centuries and where is it headed now?
-Students will explore these questions by studying the most influential texts in English literature and the impact they have had on modern society.
+How does literature both reflect and shape cultural beliefs?
+Students will explore this question by studying the most influential texts in English literature and the impact they have had on modern society.
 Through close readings of challenging texts, students in this course will continue to develop higher level thinking and learning skills to help prepare them for more academic humanities courses at the college and university level.
-This course also allows students to explore a particular theme, author, time period or genre so that they might follow their own area of interest.
+This course also allows students to explore a particular theme, author, time-period, or genre so that they might follow their own area of interest.
 Students interested in the humanities may use this course when calculating their GPA for university admission.
 Check your university admissions requirements.